Marijuana Addiction

 • Marijuana is considered an entry drug to harder drugs such as cocaine, crack, meth, and heroin.

-If you have concerns about marijuana use, please make an appointment with Leonard Lado, MD, in Naples, Florida.
+If you have concerns about marijuana use, please make an appointment with Leonard A Lado MD, in Naples, Florida.